 The dejected chassid ascended the steps with Rebbe Mordechai and his entire entourage of chassidim, counting together with them the tens of steps that led to his apartment.
 Just as the chassid feared, the happy group was not very concerned with the immaculate order in the house.
 The frustrated chassid sat in his chair, watching the chassidim trampling his carpets with their muddy boots, thinking about the tens of thousands of rubles that he now owed the Rebbe.
 The Rebbe approached his chassid with a document and asked him to sign: “This says that you are transferring all of your assets to me,” Rebbe Mordechai explained.
 The chassid signed with a barely audible sigh, Rebbe Mordechai proceeded to the candle-lighting and afterward asked the chassid to accompany him outside.

 “You should know,” Rebbe Mordechai said to the chassid, “that until now, all of your money and assets were impure.
-Money is impure when it was acquired in forbidden ways.
+Money is impure when it is acquired in forbidden ways.
 It could be profiting from a business that does not keep the Shabbat, negotiations that are not in good-faith, profits from taking cheap labor instead of employing your fellow Jews and the like.
 The impure money in your possession was the cause of your great stinginess.
 When impure money is in our hands, it is very hard to detach from it and use it to perform acts of loving-kindness.
 Now that you have transferred all of your assets to me, they have been purified.
 I am returning it all to you, except for the first one thousand rubles.
 I hope that from now on, you will safeguard the purity of your money.”

 From that day on, the chassid was very meticulous about the purity of his business transactions and became a philanthropist.

 This story teaches us that an impure source of money distorts our proper approach to our possessions and livelihood and causes stinginess.
 Impure money comes from forbidden profits (such as fraud, interest, working on Shabbat, etc.) or from improper considerations (such as not taking the opportunity to fulfill the commandment that, “your brother shall live with you,” ensuring that Jews have work and, “buy from your colleague,” as well as giving livelihood to enemies of the Jewish nation instead of to our friends and allies).
-When the source of our money is impure, instead of understanding that the money that God gives us is a deposit that He has placed in our hands so that we can do good in this world, we can become addicted to it, see it as the ultimate purpose instead of a means to an end – and we have a hard time parting with it.
+When the source of our money is impure, instead of understanding that the money that God gives us is a deposit that He has placed in our hands so that we can do good in this world, we can become addicted to it, see it as the ultimate purpose instead of a means to an end – and have a hard time parting with it.

 This is how the fourth Lubavitcher Rebbe, the Rebbe Maharash, explained the teaching of the sages, “A commoner is prohibited from eating meat.”
 The word “prohibited” can also mean “bound.”
 The sages saying then becomes, “A commoner is bound to eating meat,” meaning that he is or will become addicted to it.
 From an addictive state, one cannot free the holy sparks which themselves are bound in the meat (or whatever else one is addicted to).
 Instead of the meat being on his plate, he is, so to speak, on the meat’s plate.